yuvi-22/CNN-using-only-NumPy-/README.md

 this is my attempt to create a Convolutional Neural Network only using NumPy.
 I tried to create all the functions , i.e  , convoluting over an image , Pooling ( in this case  , MaxPool)  , Activation function ( in this case , I used  ReLU for the hidden layer and the Softmax for the output layer) and a fully connected layer.

-and then used this on the MNIST digit dataset well the forward pass works well with any number of filters .
+and then used this on the MNIST digit dataset ( image_retrival.py to parse throught the .idx files and get all the images, the label_retrival.py gets the labels)

+well the forward pass works well with any number of filters .

 but obviously , it predicted the images waayy too wrong